 In this section we will generalize previous considerations to the case of Einstein-Hilbert action with the cosmological constant term and matter.
 Therefore we consider

-where $\kappa=8\pi G$, $R$ is the Ricci scalar, $S_m$ is the action for matter.
+where $\kappa=8\pi G$, $R$ is the Ricci scalar, $S_m$ is the action for matter \footnote{We shall not consider, in this paper, generalizations of the Einstein-Hilbert action to higher order Largangians such as $f(R)$ gravity.
+Quite surprisingly these models exhibit a bifurcation into almost Einsteinian branches \cite{schnuck} which provides a different point of view on $S_{EH}$ and hence the singularity problem. }.
 The tension $\lambda$ is related to the cosmological constant $\Lambda$ via $\lambda = \Lambda /8\pi G$, from now on we will set $G=1$.
 Our view on the action (\ref{action2}) is non-standard here.
 Usually one takes the Einstein-Hilbert term as a starting point and only then adds "something else" e.g. $S_{\lambda}$ or $S_m$.
 Here we consider space-time as embedded manifold with tension $\lambda$ therefore $S_{\lambda}$ is a starting point while $S_{EH}$ and $S_{m}$ are in addition to it.
 Moreover the Einstein-Hilbert term is defined on $\mathcal{M}$ not in the embedding space $E$.
 As such $S$ can be also viewed as an action for the vector field $X^A(x)$ on $\mathcal{M}$ - with no reference to the embedding.

 Varying $S$ with respect to the $X^A$ one obtains

 where $G_{\mu\nu}= R_{\mu\nu}-\frac{1}{2}g_{\mu\nu}R$ is the Einstein tensor, $R_{\mu\nu}$ in the Ricci tensor ($R_{\mu\nu}:= R^{\alpha}_{\mu\alpha\nu}$) and $T_{\mu\nu}:=2\delta S_m/ \delta g^{\mu\nu}$ is the energy momentum tensor.
 The variation of $g_{\mu\nu}$ gives $2 \partial_{\mu} X_A \delta \partial_{\nu}X^A$ hence the equations of motion are